Why study Operating Department Practice at BU?

 International entry requirements:

-For September 2021 entry: If English is not your first language you'll need IELTS (Academic) 7.0 with minimum 6.5 in each component, or equivalent.
+For September 2026 & 2027 entry: If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.0 in writing and 6.5 in speaking, listening and reading.
 For more information check out our international entry requirements.